ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 $ bal edi codegen -i <input schema path> -o <output path>
 ```

 The above command generates all Ballerina records and parser functions required for working with data in the given EDI schema and writes those into the file specified in the `output path`.
 The generated parser function (i.e. `fromEdiString(...)`) can read EDI text files into generated records, which can be accessed from Ballerina code similar to accessing any other Ballerina record.
-Similarly, generated serialization function (i.e. `toEdiString(...)`) can serialize Generated Ballerina records into EDI text.
+Similarly, the generated serialization function (i.e. `toEdiString(...)`) can serialize Generated Ballerina records into EDI text.

 ### `codegen` command options